 In addition to the possible return of financial aid funds, all students are required to maintain Satisfactory Academic Progress toward a degree.
 "Attempted Credits" for the Timeframe and Pace components of SAP are measured as of the tenth day of classes (the Census date).
 All courses in which the student was enrolled on the tenth day of classes will be counted as "attempted," no matter what circumstances prompted the withdrawal.
-If a withdrawal causes a student to fall below the required "Pace" or exceed the maximum Timeframe and become ineligible for aid, students may wish to meet with a financial aid advisor to discuss the possibility of an appeal.
+If a withdrawal causes a student to fall below the required "Pace" or exceed the maximum Timeframe and become ineligible for aid, students may wish to meet with an advisor in the Student Financial Service Center to discuss the possibility of an appeal.
 Students are encouraged to review the Satisfactory Academic Progress Policy.